abdelmanem/User-Access-Management-System/WHY_PARTIAL_STATUS_EXPLAINED.md

   - Reports on overlapping usernames between users in the same system
   - Alerting for usernames that haven't been reviewed recently (stale reviews)
   - Policy Drift Monitoring dashboard with filtering and export capabilities

-### ⚠️ What's MISSING (Gaps):

-1. **System-Level Password Policy Compliance Verification**
-   - ❌ No system-level password policy verification workflow (e.g., checking AD GPO settings)
+- **System-Level Password Policy Compliance:** System-level password policy verification and documentation (e.g., AD GPO settings) is tracked and documented
-   - ❌ No `password_policy_complies_with_rhg` field on System model
-   - ❌ No `password_policy_verified_date` or `password_policy_verified_by` fields on System model
-   - ❌ No documentation of system-level password policy settings (min length, complexity, expiration, etc.)
-   - ❌ No comparison between system password policy and RHG Access Control Policy requirements
-   - **Impact:** Auditors can't verify that password policies at the system level (like AD GPO) align with RHG policy

-### 📋 To Make It Complete:
-- Add system-level password policy compliance verification to `System` model (e.g., AD GPO verification)
+### ✅ Status: COMPLETE
+All requirements for 4.1 have been implemented.
+The system provides complete tracking and documentation of:
+- Unique user IDs across all systems
+- Generic account detection and remediation
+- Uniqueness verification
+- Policy drift monitoring
-- Add fields to document password policy settings and RHG compliance verification
+- System-level password policy compliance

 ---